Aleks29920200/DreamTripPlanner/README.md

-✈️ Dream Trip Planner Web Application
+✈️ Dream Trip Planner
-A full-stack Java web application built with Spring Boot, designed to help users organize, discover, and plan their ultimate travel destinations.
-This project showcases practical implementation of Spring MVC, relational database mapping, and secure user session management.
+A full-stack web application built with C# and ASP.NET Core, designed to help users organize, discover, and plan their ultimate travel destinations.
+This project demonstrates proficiency in the .NET ecosystem, the MVC design pattern, and automated CI/CD workflows.

 🚀 Key Features
-User Authentication: * Secure Registration and Login system with password hashing.

-Route protection ensuring only logged-in users can create or modify trips.

-Trip Management:

-Users can add new dream trips, specifying details such as Destination, Description, Departure Date, and Category.

-Trips are logically categorized (e.g., Beach, Mountain, City Break, Cultural).

-Interactive Dashboard:

-A dynamic home page displaying all shared trips from the community.

-Users can view trip details, track estimated costs, or save specific itineraries to their personal list.

-Personalized Collection:

-A dedicated section where users can view the trips they have personally added or planned.

-Functionality to remove or mark trips as "Completed".

-Database Seeding: * Automatically initializes the database with required categories and roles upon the first application startup.
+Trip Organization: Plan and manage travel itineraries, destinations, and dates.

+User Interface: Responsive front-end built with HTML, CSS, and vanilla JavaScript, integrated directly into the ASP.NET views.

+Continuous Integration / Continuous Deployment (CI/CD): * Fully configured for automated builds and testing using Azure Pipelines (azure-pipelines.yml).

+Ensures code quality and seamless deployment workflows.

 🛠️ Technical Stack
-Backend: Java 11/17+, Spring Boot

-Data Access: Spring Data JPA, Hibernate, MySQL

-Template Engine: Thymeleaf, HTML5, CSS3, Bootstrap

-Validation: Hibernate Validator (JSR 380 / Bean Validation)

-Security: Custom Session-based Interceptors for user state management
+Backend Language: C# (60.6%)

+Framework: ASP.NET Core MVC (Web Application)

+Frontend: HTML5 (37.1%), CSS3 (2.2%), JavaScript (0.1%)

+IDE/Tooling: Visual Studio (.sln and .vs structure)

+DevOps / CI/CD: Azure DevOps / Azure Pipelines

 🏗️ Architecture
-The application strictly adheres to a Layered MVC Architecture to ensure clean separation of concerns and maintainability:
+This project follows the standard ASP.NET Core MVC (Model-View-Controller) architecture:

+Models: C# classes representing the data domain (e.g., Trips, Destinations).

+Views: Razor syntax (.cshtml) / HTML files responsible for rendering the UI and presenting data to the user.

-web (Controllers): Handles incoming HTTP requests, binds form data, and returns the appropriate Thymeleaf views.
+Controllers: C# classes that handle incoming HTTP requests, process user input, interact with data models, and return the appropriate views.

-service: Contains the core business logic, mapping between database entities and front-end Data Transfer Objects (DTOs).

-repository: Interfaces extending JpaRepository for seamless, boilerplate-free database CRUD operations.

-model:

-Entities: Java classes mapped directly to MySQL tables (User, Trip, Category).

-BindingModels: Objects used to capture and validate user input from HTML forms.

-ViewModels: Objects formatted specifically for rendering data securely on the front end.

-init: CommandLineRunner components used for initial database seeding.

-🔧 Setup & Installation
+🔧 Setup & Local Development
+To run this project locally, you will need Visual Studio (or Visual Studio Code with the C# Dev Kit) and the .NET SDK.

 Clone the repository:

 Bash
 git clone https://github.com/Aleks29920200/DreamTripPlanner.git
 cd DreamTripPlanner
-Configure the Database:

-Open your MySQL environment and create a schema named dream_trip_planner (or the name specified in your properties).

-Open src/main/resources/application.properties.
+Open the Solution:

-Update spring.datasource.username and spring.datasource.password with your local MySQL credentials.
+Double-click the DreamTripPlanner.sln file to open the project in Visual Studio.

+Restore Dependencies:

+Visual Studio should automatically restore the required NuGet packages.
+If using the .NET CLI, run:

+Bash
+dotnet restore
 Build and Run:

-Run the application via your preferred IDE (IntelliJ IDEA / Eclipse) or use the Maven wrapper in the terminal:
+Press F5 or click the Start button in Visual Studio to launch the application with the debugger attached.

+Alternatively, via the .NET CLI:

 Bash
-mvn spring-boot:run
+dotnet run --project WebApplication1
 Access the application:

-Open your web browser and navigate to http://localhost:8080.

-📋 Data Constraints & Validation
-Trips: Destination names must meet minimum length requirements.
-Departure dates cannot be in the past.

-Categories: Selected from a predefined, seeded list ensuring data consistency.

-Users: Must provide unique usernames and valid email formats during registration.
+The application will launch in your default web browser (typically at https://localhost:5001 or http://localhost:5000).

+☁️ Azure Pipelines Configuration
+This repository includes several YAML files (e.g., azure-pipelines.yml, azure-pipelines-1.yml) to support Azure DevOps automation.
+These pipelines are configured to automatically build the .NET solution, run tests, and prepare artifacts whenever new code is pushed to the repository.